Baked Lasagne in Broth alla Molisana; Recipe from Molise.

 Lasagne al brodo alla Molisana.

-This is a unique dish, so worth the effort it takes to make and very nutritious, warming and comforting in winter.
-In this recipe, the layers of lasagne sheets are filled with small veal meatballs, shredded veal and chicken from the broth and mozzarella and then baked and served in broth.
+This is a unique dish, so worth the effort it takes to make.
+It's very nutritious, warming and comforting in winter.
+In this recipe, you fill the layers between the lasagne sheets with small veal meatballs, shredded veal and chicken from the broth and mozzarella.
+Then, you bake and serve the lasagna in the broth.

 A recipe that dates back to Ancient Rome.